jpcsoup/Commerce_Data_Usability_Project/README.md

 *2/4*
 Schinria Islam: Created starter code for team, joining Commodity Flows and Foreign Trade data by export final destination Canada or Mexico.

+*2/10*
+Laura Uguccioni: Added a shapefile for US counties, merged the counties representing the same CFS area, mapped some characteristics of the Commodity Flows Survey.
+Added code to change codes in CFS dataset to names of industries, locations, mode of transports, and states.